googlearchive/blog/_posts/2015-03-10-updated-site.markdown

 We're also setting up the ability to version the documentation on the site - you'll notice that [https://www.polymer-project.org/](https://www.polymer-project.org/) currently takes you to https://www.polymer-project.org/0.5/ (the latest stable version).
 0.8 will be transitional for the site as it is for the library and we'll be growing into this new versioning feature, but expect more and more firm structure like this to emerge.

-With regards to elements - we're working on major updates to the elements built by the Polymer team (you can see some progress in Github branches), including a better way of showcasing the element sets than we current have on the site.
+With regards to elements - we're working on major updates to the elements built by the Polymer team (you can see some progress in Github branches), including a better way of showcasing the element sets than we currently have on the site.
 We'll keep the 0.5 elements the same as they are currently on the site.
 For 0.8, we plan on keeping compatible elements on Github for now as they're being built, and are working on new and improved ways to demo elements and generate and view their documentation.

 ## What should you do now?